HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- restructure markets
+    - dev steps:
+        - new file jobMarket
+        - setup inventory for what it wants to sell/buy
 - chat bubble
     - add new type "chat"
         - has participants, only care for two for now